 Whether you live in the Appalachian Mountains, the Piedmont Plateau, or the Tidewater area of North Carolina, there's no escaping local property taxes.
 Under North Carolina Gen. Stat.
 105-289, individual counties in North Carolina have the power to manage and collect those taxes.
 Of course, like any homeowner, you want to make sure that you are not overpaying.

 Fortunately, there might be ways to lower your property tax burden.
-The first method we'll describe here is available to all North Carolina homeowners.
-The second depends on whether you meet certain qualifications.
+The first method described below is available to all North Carolina homeowners.
+The second depends on whether you meet certain qualifications under your local tax code.
 If you meet those qualifications, you can seek tax relief using both methods.

-Circuit breaker deferral for elderly or disabled.
+Circuit breaker tax deferral for elderly or disabled.
 Some North Carolina homeowners are eligible for a property tax deferment program.
 It places a ceiling on how much tax the owners must pay.
 The tax amount above the ceiling is deferred until a disqualifying event occurs—typically when the home changes hands.
 To get this tax break, you must be 65 years old or older, or be permanently and totally disabled.
 In addition, you must have lived in the home for at least five years, and have income below a designated level.